nationelectronics/nationelectronics_windows_IoT/README.md

 C# demo codes to work with Raspberry Pi expansion boards from http://www.nationelectronics.com

-To download to your Raspberry Pi type in terminal:
+To download to your Raspberry Pi type in a PowerShell terminal:

 ```
 git clone https://github.com/nationelectronics/nationelectronics_windows_IoT.git